 Writer’s Block is a description of certain behaviors

 If writer’s block is not a specific pathology, what is it?
-To me, I think it useful and appropriate to think of “writer’s block” as a way to describe the experience of some writers who are struggling to write for any of a number of reasons related to emotional difficulties like depression or anxiety.
-It is specifically appropriate in the context of writers who have clearly demonstrated that they competent and self-disciplined in their lives as a whole, but who struggle to manifest that competence and diligence in their writing practice.
+I think it useful and appropriate to think of “writer’s block” as a way to describe the experience of some writers who are struggling to write for any of a number of reasons related to emotional difficulties like depression or anxiety.
+It is specifically appropriate in the context of writers who have clearly demonstrated that they are competent and self-disciplined in their lives as a whole, but who struggle to manifest that competence and diligence in their writing practice.
 It is especially useful when thinking about writers who have produced written work in the past but are now stuck on a current project.
 For scholars, it is often an early-career issue centered on either the doctoral dissertation or early work for publication.
 Doctoral candidates and early-career scholars have typically demonstrated ability and self-discipline for years, showing the ability to manage many responsibilities (teaching, research, administrative duties, etc.) including writing assignments.
-Such people often demonstrate self-discipline in non-scholarly dimensions of life, too, as athletes, family members, and/or political or community activism and organizing.
+Such people often demonstrate self-discipline in non-scholarly dimensions of life, too, as athletes, family members, business people, and/or in political or community activism and organizing.
 In such cases, it seems relevant to ask why their general self-discipline fails in the specific case of writing.

 We wouldn’t want to talk about “writer’s block” when referring to someone who doesn’t have self-discipline or to someone who isn’t making any effort to write.
 But if we are talking about people who do invest effort into writing, and who do demonstrate significant self-discipline in their lives, then it makes sense to talk about “writer’s block” as something that self-disciplined people experience when they try to write that interferes with writing.